itenium-be/blog-posts/npm/reduxjs-toolkit/2025-02-27-reduxjs-toolkit-createSelector.md

 }
 ```

-Every time `TodosDoneCount` renders, it will execute the inputSelectors; in this case
+Every time the root state changes, it will execute the inputSelectors; in this case
 `state.todos` and `state.user.id`.
 If the returned references have not changed, the memoized
 count is returned, otherwise the combiner is executed.